 Love, Santa is by Martha Brockenbrough and illustrated by Lee White and in stores now.
 Love, Santa is for parents with children 6 to 11 years old and helps them explain the truth about Santa truthful and gentle way so that you can help your child understand this turning point and how they celebrate Christmas.

 Love, Santa is a beautiful book with a series of letters that a young girl has written to Santa.
 She asks about the North Pole, Christmas goodies and Mrs. Claus.
-Every year she gets a letter back from Santa and they establish a heartwarming relationship, until one year the girl writes to her mother instead, she asks, “Mom, are you Santa?”
+Every year she gets a letter back from Santa and they establish a heartwarming relationship until one year the girl writes to her mother instead, she asks, “Mom, are you Santa?”
 Her mom responds with a no, she is not Santa, because Santa is bigger than any single person.
 We bring him out through kindness and the power of our imagination.
-This transformative story spins a universal childhood experience into a store about what Christmas is about – love, giving, and the spirt of Christmas.
+This transformative story spins a universal childhood experience into a store about what Christmas is about – love, giving, and the spirit of Christmas.

 Love, Santa is an awesome book I’m glad I have it to share with Mattie when she reaches that point in her childhood.